cetic/unikernels/README.md

 Note that at the 600 queries per second mark, the latency became too important and was pulled from the graph for readability reasons.

 Over the 900 queries per second mark, the data retrieved showed that the unikernel application refused to process requests beyond this throughput.
 Thus, the remainder of the container statistics have been excluded.
-As explained later in the analysis, this could be due to a bug in the UDP library implementation of the IncludeOS project.
+As explained later in the analysis, this could be due to a bug in the UDP library implementation of the IncludeOS project (reported to developers, see [issue #1772](https://github.com/hioa-cs/IncludeOS/issues/1772) & [issue #3](https://github.com/cetic/unikernels/issues/3)).

 #### Web Server